 Julián J Garza is partner of Nader, Hayaux & Goebel.
-His practice areas include banking, finance, mergers and acquisitions, capital markets, telecom and structured finance.
+His practice areas include banking and finance, mergers and acquisitions, capital markets, telecom and structured and project finance.

-Julián is a graduate of Universidad Panamericana (attorney at law 1997, with honours).
-He has a Master of Law degree from the University of Texas at Austin (1999).
+Julián is a graduate of Universidad Panamericana (attorney at law 1997, summa cum laude).
+He has a Master of Law degree from the University of Texas at Austin (1999), where he was awarded a fellowship.
 He worked as foreign associate at Mayer Brown LLP (Chicago, 2002–2003).
 He is a professor of international financial law and financial intermediaries at Universidad Panamericana in Mexico City and has been a lecturer of Mexican Business and Commercial Law at the University of Texas in Austin.

 A selection of recent transactions and projects on which Mr. Garza advised, include:

-- Advised APP Coatzacoalcos Villahermosa (“APP”) an affiliate of Mota-Engil Mexico, and acted as transaction counsel, in a MXP$1,950 million securitization of collection rights stemming from a Public-Private Partnership Services Agreement for the rehabilitation, conservation and maintenance of the Coatzacolacos – Villahermosa highway, a 10 year project awarded to APP by the Ministry of Communications and Transports.
+Advised Mota-Engil Mexico, and acted as transaction counsel, in a MXN$1,950 million securitization of collection rights stemming from a Public-Private Partnership Services Agreement for the rehabilitation, conservation and maintenance of the Coatzacolacos – Villahermosa highway.

-- Advised Acciones y Valores Banamex as lead underwriter in the placement of CKDs by PGIM in the Mexican market with a target initial issuance of MXN$884.400 million plus additional commitments, through a capital call mechanism, for a targeted total committed issuance amount of MXN$4.422 billion.
+Advised Acciones y Valores Banamex as lead underwriter in the placement of CKDs by PGIM in the Mexican market with a target total committed issuance amount of MXN$4.422 billion.

-- Advised private equity firm AIP in the acquisition of the Mexican entities Moly-Cop México and Servicios MolyCop, which form part of the Moly-Cop Division of Arrium.
-Moly-Cop is the largest supplier of forged steel grinding media by sales volumes and the largest supplier globally by production capacity, including Mexico.
+Advised private equity firm AIP in the acquisition of the Mexican entities Moly-Cop México and Servicios Moly-Cop, which form part of the Moly-Cop Division of Arrium.
+Moly-Cop is the largest supplier of forged steel grinding media by sales volumes and the largest supplier globally.